wolandark/mthesaur-vim/README.md

 ## Configuration

 ### Variables
+Variables are optional.
+The plugin expects `~/.vim/mthesaur.txt` by default, and auto-detects the Go binary on its own.

 - `g:mthesaur_binary`: Path to the Go binary (auto-detected if not set)
 - `g:mthesaur_file`: Path to mthesaur.txt file (default: "~/.vim/mthesaur.txt")